4 Tips for a Successful Website

 If you want your website to work for you, you need to leverage your site and optimize it to get the results you are wanting.
 Each business is unique, so of course there will be customization that you (or a web designer/developer) will need to implement.
 That said, there are also standard elements that need to be on your website, regardless of your industry.

-Here are your five tips for a successful website:
+Here are your four tips for a successful website:

 You need to have a Call-To-Action (CTA)